GrantsTracks2121/quartz-hugo/content/_index.md

 And it is wonderful what we can make of it.
  ![](notes/images/NASA-Apollo8-Dec24-Earthrise.jpg)
- *Bill Anders, Public domain, via Wikimedia Commons*
+ *Earthrise // 📸 Bill Anders, Public domain, via Wikimedia Commons*